emarsden/dash-mpd-rs/README.md

 - `trust-dns`: enable the `trust-dns` feature on our `reqwest` dependency, to use the trust-dns DNS resolver library instead of the system resolver.

+- `scte35` *(enabled by default)*: enable support for XML elements corresponding to the SCTE-35 standard for insertion of alternate content (mostly used for dynamic insertion of advertising).

 ## Platforms